wix/Detox/docs/Introduction.WritingFirstTest.md

 await expect(element(by.id('AnotherUniqueId456'))).toBeVisible();
 ```

-Note that the visibilty matcher makes sure the element is actually visible on screen (at least 75% of it to be exact).
+Note that the visibility matcher makes sure the element is actually visible on screen (at least 75% of it to be exact).
 If it appears under the fold (eg. the user has to scroll to see it), this specific matcher will fail.

 ## Step 6: Rinse and Repeat